| Lithium Trolling Motor Batteries

 Lithium Batteries for your trolling motor

-Thousands of Anglers have purchased Smart Battery Lithium Batteries for their trolling motors to increase performance and decrease the weight of batteries in their boats.
-Our proven reliability and safety has made Smart Battery the leading Lithium battery supplier world wide for Lithium batteries used in trolling motor applications.
+Thousands of Anglers have purchased Smart Battery Lithium Batteries for trolling motors to increase performance and decrease the weight of batteries in their boats.
+Our proven reliability and safety has made Smart Battery the leading Lithium battery supplier worldwide for Lithium batteries used in trolling motor applications.

 On average a typical bass boat will require 3 - 12V batteries for a 36V trolling motor.
 A typical AGM group 31 lead battery weighs around 75 lbs.
 Times that by 3 and you have 225 lbs. of lead in the back of your boat.
 Add another group 31 for your engine and that is 300 lbs of lead acid batteries.
 The Smart Battery group 31 - 12V 100AH Lithium Ion Battery only weighs 28 lbs. and is the ultimate Lithium trolling motor battery that will outlast and outperform any other group 31 battery on the market.
 At just 28 lbs. by switching the trolling motor batteries from lead to lithium your removing 141 lbs. out of the boat.
 If your going to replace your engine battery with a lithium, you can remove over 200 lbs out of the boat.

 Most Professional Bass Anglers run 4 - Smart Battery Group 31 - 12V 100AH Lithium Batteries.
-This saves around 200 lbs of weight out of their boat and helps them gain a 3 mph increase in top end speed, a faster hole shot and require less draft than with lead batteries.
+This saves around 200 lbs of weight and helps them gain a 3 mph increase in top end speed, a faster hole shot and require less draft.

 12V 75AH Lithium trolling motor Battery | Group 24

 The Group 24 - 12V 75AH Lithium Battery is ideal for most trolling motors and is widely used by anglers who want enough power to last throughout an entire day of fishing.